Political Ethics of the Oppressed: On Freedom, Solidarity, and Self-Respect

 Haus der Kulturen der Welt John-Foster-Dulles-Allee 10, Berlin

 Philosopher and African American Studies scholar Tommie Shelby from Harvard University will hold the Benjamin Chair at the Centre for Social Critique in 2025.
-From June 18 to 20, 2025, Shelby will develop a Political Ethic of the Oppressed in his Benjamin Lectures.
+From June 18 to 20, 2025, Shelby will develop a Political Ethics of the Oppressed in his Benjamin Lectures.

 Tommie Shelby